sapana-roehampton/OS-Coursework/week5.md

 # 5. Security Baseline Script (security-baseline.sh)

-This script automatically checks the most important security controls implemented in Week 4 and Week 5.
+The script below significantly checks the most important security controls applied in fourth and fifth week.

 ###  **What the Script Verifies**
 - UFW firewall status